-Why Forensics?At IUPUI, our graduate students are passionate about making an impact.
+Why Forensic Science?At IUPUI, our graduate students are passionate about making an impact.

 IUPUI currently ranks 7th by U.S. News and World Report in "Up-and-Coming National Universities" and maintains a spot among the top 200 universities in the country.
 Situated in the heart of Indianapolis, IUPUI is an urban research and life sciences institution near the Indiana State Forensic Laboratory, the Marion County Forensic Services Agency, the State Department of Toxicology, and two private forensic labs (AIT Laboratories and Strand Analytical Laboratories).